Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Background and Motivation

-Among the above notions, none will lead to the solution of Equation (\ref{problem}).
-Our framework hence aims to obtain a new type of dependence measurement, called symmetric covariation, that extends the covariance functions, and moreover, that satisfies Equation (\ref{problem}).
+A number of efforts have been made to overcome the asymmetry of covariation and address all $\alpha\in(0,2]$.
+For example, codifference \cite{Taqqu1994}, together with its generalizations \cite{Astrauskas1991,Kokoszka1994,Kokoszka1995}, and the signed symmetric covariation coefficient \cite{Garel2009a}, were introduced as symmetric measures of dependence.
+Kodia and Garel \cite{Kodia2014} showed that in the case of sub-Gaussian random vectors, signed symmetric covariation coefficient coincides with the generalized spectral correlation coefficient in \cite{Paulauskas1976}.
+More recently, Damarackas and Paulauskas \cite{Damarackas2014} demonstrated that the spectral covariance term can be used to measure the dependence between more general random variables in the domain of normal attraction of general stable vectors; examples include the linear (Ornstein-Uhlenbeck, log-fractional, linear fractional) stable processes.
+Damarackas and Paulauskas \cite{Damarackas2016,Damarackas2017} studied the properties of a very general family of measures of dependence (defined by Equations (12) - (15) in \cite{Damarackas2017}), which are symmetric and well-defined for $\alpha\in(0,2]$.
+The covariation, the spectral covariance, and the $\alpha$-spectral covariance \cite{Damarackas2017} are in fact members of this family.

-This paper is organized as follows: Section \ref{subsection:covariation} is devoted to a review of the conventional covariation introduced by Cambanis and Miller \cite{Cambanis1981} and Miller \cite{Miller1978}.
-In Section \ref{section:fractional_derivative}, our first contribution is provided: extension of the Riemann-Liouville fractional derivative, in order to well define the symmetric covariations in next section .
-In Section \ref{section:symmetric_covariation}, we present our second contribution: the symmetric covariation is defined, and its featured properties are derived.
-Section \ref{section:series} is to bring a conclusion on the solution of Equation (\ref{problem}) through a convergent series representation of $\sigma_{\bm X}^\alpha(\theta_1,\theta_2)$, based on the symmetric covariations defined in the previously section.
-In Section \ref{dependency}, as an application of the series representation of the characteristic function, we study the relationship between the symmetric covariations and the dependency of S$\alpha$S variables.
-Finally, Section \ref{conclusion} summarizes the framework and discusses future problems on this topic.
+None of the above concepts will lead to the solution of Eq. (\ref{problem}).
+Hence, our framework aims to obtain a new type of dependence measurement, called symmetric covariation, which extends the covariance functions and satisfies Eq. (\ref{problem}).
+Note that this symmetric covariation belongs to the general family of measures of dependence introduced in \cite{Damarackas2017}.